Experienced Orchard Park Lawyers

-Experienced Orchard Park Lawyers

 The Orchard Park lawyers at Chiacchia & Fleming, LLP provide our clients with the highest quality legal services.
 Whether you are facing a sex abuse claim, slip and fall, car accident, sexual harassment, dog bite, or construction accident case, our personal injury attorneys are here to fight for you.
 If you need legal counsel, make Chiacchia & Fleming, LLP your first call.

 Chiacchia & Fleming, LLP was established in 1998.
-Our lawyers have extensive legal experience in matters related to sex abuse, personal injury, as well as labor and employment, and criminal defense among other practice areas.
+Our lawyers have extensive legal experience in matters related to sex abuse, personal injury, as well as labor and employment.
 Ninety-five percent of our legal practice in Orchard Park is devoted to litigation.

-At Chiacchia & Fleming, LLP, our attorneys are experienced trial lawyers, committed to representing our Orchard Park clients in an aggressive and efficient manner.
+At Chiacchia & Fleming, LLP, our attorneys are experienced trial lawyers, committed to providing the highest quality legal services.

-Using our vast legal experience, the latest technology, persistence, and determination, we will achieve success for you and your family.
+Using our vast legal experience, the latest technology, persistence, and dogged determination, we will achieve success for you and your family.

 In the event that you need legal counsel, make the award winning Orchard Park lawyers at Chiacchia & Fleming, LLP your first call.

 Below are some common legal questions our Orchard Park lawyers hear from clients: